Caput97/MAIA-Multimodal_AI_Assessment/README.md

 For reasons of **evaluation integrity** — we aim to prevent the dataset from being incorporated into the training of new multimodal models, which would compromise its effectiveness as a benchmarking tool — we are releasing **20% of the dataset** here as a public example.

 Researchers and practitioners who are interested in using the **full dataset** for evaluation purposes are welcome to contact us directly.
 We will be glad to provide access upon request 🙂
+Contact: dtesta@fbk.eu

 ---